MatthewLeboffe/GeoDraw/README.md

 # GeoDraw
 Fun minigame in Python that uses Tkinter and OpenCV

+Check out how the program runs at https://www.youtube.com/watch?v=JibbEspyRZM

 To run the program, download the repo and extract.

 To play the game, the user should select what is supposed to be tracked, i.e face, hand, etc. The game will then begin.